Axiomatic phylogenetics: Universal evolutions and phylogenetic vertices

-A \emph{universal evolution} for a vertex $X $ of a quiver is a full evolution for~$X$ which embeds in all full evolutions for~$X$.
-Thus, all vertices of a universal evolution for~$X$ must appear (in the same order) in any full evolution for~$X$, at least up to isotypy.
+A \emph{universal evolution} for a vertex $X \in \mathcal O$ is a full evolution for~$X$ which embeds in all full evolutions for~$X$.
+Thus, the vertices of a universal evolution for~$X$ must appear (in the same order) in any full evolution for~$X$, at least up to isotypy.
 A universal evolution for~$X$ is necessarily short.
-So, its length is equal to $h(X)$ and $h(X) <\infty$.
-The height of all vertices appearing in a universal evolution for~$X$ is determined by Lemma~\ref{le2bbb}.
-It follows from the definitions that any evolution isotypic to a universal evolution is itself universal.
+So, its length is equal to $h(X)$.
+A universal evolution for~$X$ may exist only if $h(X) <\infty$.

+Clearly, any two universal evolutions for a vertex $X \in \mathcal O$ are isotypic.
+Any evolution isotypic to a universal evolution is itself universal.
+We view a universal evolution for~$X$ as a complete evolutionary history of~$X$.